citusdata/test-automation/README.md

 If you want to run hammerdb4.0 change `hammerdb_version` to `4.0` in `create-run.sh`.

 By default a random region will be used, if you want you can specify the region with `AZURE_REGION` environment variable prior to running `create-run.sh` such as `export AZURE_REGION=westus2`.

+## <a name="running-automated-compatibility-tests"></a>Running Automated Copatibility Tests
+Currently, only testing compatibility with jdbc is automated.
+To run, create a branch call jdbc/{whatever-you-want} and push to origin.
+The citus branch and jdbc version can be configured from [JDBC Config](jdbc/jdbc_config.json)

+For more details read: [JDBC README](jdbc/README.md)

 ## <a name="basic-cluster-setup"></a> Basic Cluster Setup